Skip to content

 • Payroll taxes.
 Payroll taxes are taxes that employers must deduct from employee wages and pay to the government.
 Taxes include income tax, Social Security, and Medicare.
 This is important because it ensures employees contribute to public services.

 • Benefits deductions.
-Benefits deductions are amounts taken from employee paychecks for benefits such as health insurance, and retirement plans.
-This is important because it helps employees receive benefits and makes sure the company follows benefit agreements.
+Benefits deductions are amounts taken from employee paychecks for benefits such as health insurance and retirement plans.
+This keeps the company aligned with benefit agreements and ensures employees receive their benefits.

 • Tracking employee time.
 Tracking employee time involves recording work hours, overtime, and paid leave.
 Tracking time is important to calculate wages accurately.
-Employees are paid too little or too much if employee time is not recorded correctly, which leads to payroll disputes.
+If employee time is not recorded correctly, it leads to payroll disputes.

 • Garnishments.
-Garnishments are court-ordered deductions from an employee’s paycheck for debts such as child support or unpaid loans.
-Businesses must ensure that garnishments are deducted correctly.
-Companies face legal issues for failing to follow court orders if garnishment is not done.
+Garnishments are court-ordered deductions from an employee's paycheck for debts such as child support or unpaid loans.
+Businesses must process garnishments correctly or face legal issues for failing to follow court orders.

 • Payroll compliance.
 Businesses must follow labor laws and tax regulations to avoid legal trouble.
 Payroll compliance ensures that wages, taxes, and deductions meet government rules.
-Companies face fines or lawsuits if they do not follow the laws.
+Companies that don't follow the laws face fines or lawsuits.

 • Payroll recordkeeping.
 Keeping payroll records helps businesses track payments, deductions, and tax filings.
 Payroll recordkeeping is essential for audits and legal purposes.
-Businesses have trouble proving payroll accuracy if records are not maintained properly.
+Without proper records, businesses have trouble proving payroll accuracy.

 frequencies of payroll processing